 Haitians Also Need Our Help

-Over the past several weeks, hundreds of supporters have come forward in support of Afghans forced to flee, in large part because of our own actions.
+In recent months, hundreds of supporters have come forward in support of Afghans forced to flee, in large part because of our own actions.
 Haiti, at almost the same moment, has experienced tremendous blows to their own country’s stability—first the assassination of their President and then the most recent earthquake.
 While these displacing crises are not clearly because of American actions, there are several dots to connect to the US in terms of climate change, our failed policies around this, and our failed interventions with governments across the world, including Haiti, meant to protect our interests.

 In addition, we have our own several crises to address—huge staffing crises across multiple industries and multiple skill levels, more than a decade of declining birth rates which have shrunk our tax base and fed the staffing crises, increases in death due to COVID-19 and its politicization, and rising gun violence.
 Because of all of this, we desperately need immigrants—whether Haitian, Afghan, Central American, or from any other place.
 Immigrants, if treated humanely, welcomed, provided with integration supports, given immunization against COVID-19, and educated and encouraged to participate in our democracy are a direct response to all of these crises.